 What are Chinese New Year celebrations?

 The festival is thought to have its origins in the legend of Nian.
-Thousands of years ago a monster named Nian would attack Chinese villagers at the beginning of the year.
+Thousands of years ago, a monster named Nian would attack Chinese villagers at the beginning of the year.
 Nian was found to be afraid of loud noises, bright lights, and the colour red, so these were used to drive the monster away.
-This is why firecrackers, fireworks, red clothes, and red decorations are a central part of the New Year celebrations.
+This is why firecrackers, fireworks, red clothing, and red decorations are central to the New Year celebrations.

 Food and festivities